openmedlab/MIS-FM/README.md

 ```
 You may need to edit `demo/evaluation.cfg` to specify the path of segmentation results before evaluating the performance.

+In this simple demo, the segmentation Dice was 90.71% and 92.73% for training from scratch and from the pretrained weights, respectively.

 ## 🛡️ License